RJPearson94/terraform-provider-twilio/docs/resources/chat_channel_trigger_webhook.md

 - `account_sid` - The account SID associated with the channel webhook
 - `service_sid` - The service SID associated with the channel webhook
 - `channel_sid` - The channel SID associated with the channel webhook
 - `type` - The type of webhook.
-The value will be trigger
+The value will be `trigger`
 - `method` - The HTTP method to trigger the webhook
-- `webhook_url` - The webhook url
+- `webhook_url` - The webhook URL
 - `triggers` - The keywords which trigger the webhook
-- `retry_count` - The number of attempt to retry a failed webhook call
+- `retry_count` - The number of attempts to retry a failed webhook call
 - `date_created` - The date in RFC3339 format that the channel webhook was created
 - `date_updated` - The date in RFC3339 format that the channel webhook was updated
-- `url` - The url of the channel webhook
+- `url` - The URL of the channel webhook

 ## Timeouts